sdat2/sdat2.github.io/index.md

 ## Summary

 I recently completed my PhD at the University of Cambridge at the Department of Applied Mathematics and Theoretical Physics, funded through the @ai4er-cdt MRes+PhD program.
-I passed my viva in January 2026, subject to minor corrections.
+I passed my viva in January 2026, subject to minor corrections, which were accepted in May 2026.

-My thesis *The Potential Height of Tropical Cyclone Storm Surges* asked what the worst possible hurricane storm surge given a climate is, and how this could be useful for risk assessment and for testing the extreme extrapolation of deep learning surrogates.
+My thesis [*The Potential Height of Tropical Cyclone Storm Surges*](https://sdat2.github.io/thesis/) asked what the worst possible hurricane storm surge given a climate is, and how this could be useful for risk assessment and for testing the extreme extrapolation of deep learning surrogates.

 I studied Natural Sciences (Physics, BA+MSci) at the University of Cambridge.
 I am currently an ML researcher at Goldman Sachs in London.